Knowledge Graph Mediated Translation (KGMT)

 Where it fits

-KGMT runs standalone, or slots into what you already run — a translation management system, or another retrieval-augmented (RAG) workflow.
-It's additive: it makes the stack you have more controllable rather than replacing it.
+KGMT runs standalone, or it connects to your existing stack: a translation management system, or another retrieval-augmented generation (RAG) workflow.
+It's additive.
+It makes the stack you already have more controllable, without replacing any of it.

 Where it comes from

 KGMT is a formal specification, developed by Edwin Trebels, Founder of LangOptima, with Lead Semantics, and implemented in their knowledge-transformation tool, TextDistil.
-The knowledge-graph grounding is the same approach LangOptima brings to enterprise data more broadly, here pointed specifically at translation.
+The knowledge-graph grounding is the same approach LangOptima brings to enterprise data, applied here to translation.

 See what it does to your own content.